Lim Ulrich sequences and Boij-S\"{o}derberg cones: Introduction

 The proof of Eisenbud and Schreyer uses a pairing between Betti tables of graded $A$-modules and cohomology tables of coherent sheaves on $\proj A = \bbP^{d-1}_k$, along with a description of the rational cone spanned by the cohomology tables of such coherent sheaves.
 Although we do not use such a pairing in this paper, we do establish a result concerning the cone of cohomology tables for coherent sheaves over $\proj R$ with $R$ as in Theorem \ref{IntroThm1}.
 When $k$ is an infinite perfect field of positive characteristic, we prove $\overline{\ccone}(\bbP^{d-1}_k) = \overline{\ccone}(\proj R)$, where $\overline{\ccone}$ is the component-wise limit closure of cohomology tables of coherent sheaves; see Theorem \ref{th:bs-cohomology}.

 The results stated above are known when $R$ admits a graded Ulrich module, or, equivalently, when $\proj R$ admits an Ulrich sheaf; see \cite{Eisenbud/Erman:2017}.
 But the existence of such modules is known only in a small number of cases.
 Instead, we use ``lim Ulrich sequences'' of graded modules, which are sequences of graded modules that asymptotically approximate Ulrich modules.
-These notions are recalled and developed in sections \ref{se:lu-sheaves} and \ref{se:limU}.
+They exist over any graded $k$-algebra admitting a linear Noether normalization, and where $k$ is a infinite perfect field of positive characteristic.
+The relevant results are established in sections \ref{se:lu-sheaves} and \ref{se:limU}.

+\begin{ack} We thank Daniel Erman for suggesting applications of lim Ulrich sequences to Boij-S\"oderberg theory, and for discussions on this topic, and a referee for comments on an earlier version of this manuscript.
+The authors were partly supported by National Science Foundation grants DMS-2001368 (SB); DMS-1901672, DMS-1952366, DMS-2302430 (LM); and DMS-1901848, DMS-2200732 (MW).
+Ma was also partly supported by a fellowship from the Sloan Foundation. \end{ack}